bsejawal/how-to/java/java8/interview-question.md

 1. Given the list of employee below, find out following using stream APIs.
 Use following data : [EmployeeDataBase](https://github.com/bsejawal/java8/blob/master/src/main/java/com/bsejawal/java8/stream/cheatsheet/EmployeeDataBase.java)
    1. Find name of the employee whose salary is second highest
    2. Find name of the employee whose salary is Nth highest
-   3. Find the count of employee in each Department/Project where Employee can have may Department/Project
+   3. Find the count of employee in each Project where Employee can have may Project
-   4. After finding count of employee in each Department print them like
+   4. After finding count of employee in each Project print them like 'Banking System'=2, 'Healthcare Portal'=3

 2. Given a list of integers: `` List<Integer> list= Arrays.asList(10,15,8,49,25,98,98,15,32, 101, 1002) `` find out following using Stream APIs
      1. All even numbers